DiegoHSO/DinnerRun/README.md

 Inspired by Concurrent Programming classes I was having in college during the Swift Student Challenge submission period, I created a Playground App that explains in an interactive and fun way about the Dining Philosophers problem.

-During the experience, you can face many options that may or may not help the philosophers to have dinner! 🍴
+During the experience, you will face many options that may or may not help the philosophers to have dinner! 🍴

 # How it was made?